altomator/Image_Retrieval/README.md

 2. Transform, harmonize and enrich the image descriptive metadata (in particular with machine learning classification tools: IBM Watson for visual recognition, Google TensorFlow Inception-V3 for image classification)
 3. Load all the medatada into a web app dedicated to image retrieval.

 A proof of concept, [Gallica.pix](http://demo14-18.bnf.fr:8984/rest?run=findIllustrations-form.xq) has been implemented on the World War 1 theme.
-All the contents have been harvested from the BnF (Bibliotheque national de France) digital collections (gallica.bnf.fr) of heritage materials (photos, drawings, engravings, maps, posters, etc.).
+All the contents have been harvested from the BnF (Bibliotheque national de France) digital collections [Gallica](gallica.bnf.fr) of heritage materials (photos, drawings, engravings, maps, posters, etc.).
 This PoC is referenced on [Gallica Studio](http://gallicastudio.bnf.fr/), the Gallica online participative platform dedicated to the creative uses that can be made from Gallica.